 Plasma kallikrein is a protease and an important component of the body’s inflammatory response.
 It circulates as an inactive enzyme (plasma prekallikrein) that, upon activation at the site of vascular injury, initiates a cascade that results in increased levels of the potent vasoactive peptide bradykinin, which in turn leads to dilation of blood vessels, increased vascular permeability, edema, and inflammation.
 Under normal circumstances plasma kallikrein activity is regulated by an endogenous inhibitor, C1-inhibitor.
 However, in some diseases, the plasma kallikrein activity is allowed to increase unchecked and results in damaging inflammation.

-Excessive activity of the plasma kallikrein system has been shown to contribute to hereditary angioedema and is also strongly implicated in diabetic macular edema and other edematous and inflammatory disorders.
+Excessive activity of the plasma kallikrein system has been shown to contribute to hereditary angioedema and is also strongly implicated in diabetic macular edema, cerebral hemorrhage, and other edematous and inflammatory disorders.